SignPresenter/SignPresenterSupport/topics/3zone-messaging.md

 ## Build your own 3 Zone display in landscape or horizontal mode with SignPresenter

 3 Zone Templates are great for professional looking digtal sinage this quick tutorial shows you how easy it is to accomplish with sign presenter.
+The video below shows how easy they are to create in SignPresenter.

 [![Connect Lessons.Church to Sign Presenter](https://img.youtube.com/vi/_KubI7zqSWU/0.jpg)](https://www.youtube.com/watch?v=_KubI7zqSWU)